 Engaging and intelligent, McGuigan is a renowned and revered figure in the boxing world and beyond.
-In this candid autobiography, The Clones Cyclone shares his stories of extraordinary professional triumph and devastating personal tragedy.
+In this, his gripping autobiography, The Clones Cyclone shares his stories of extraordinary professional triumph and devastating personal tragedy.

 Recommend this book